Murder of Dee Dee Blanchard: Gypsy's growing independence

-The next year, she arranged and paid for Godejohn to meet her mother in Springfield.
-Her plan was for him to just casually "bump into" her while she and Dee Dee were at a movie theater, both of them in costume, and apparently strike up a relationship that way.
-Later she would introduce him to her mother.
-As soon as they did meet in person for the first time in March 2015, when Gypsy and her mother went to see that year's Cinderella film, Godejohn says Gypsy led him to the bathroom handicap stall, where the two had sexual intercourse.
+The following year, Gypsy arranged and paid for Godejohn to meet her mother in Springfield.
+Her plan was for him to "bump into" them at a movie theater while they were in costume, and then gradually form a relationship that Dee Dee would accept.
+When they met in person for the first time in March 2015, during a showing of Cinderella, Godejohn said Gypsy led him to a bathroom stall where they had sexual intercourse.